elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

           selecting them via a &#8249;input&#8250; tag.
         </li>
         <li>
-          here are ways to interact with the camera/microphone and other devices, but they require a user’s explicit permission.
-The JavaScript-enabled page cannot secretly activate a webcam, monitor the surroundings, and/or send user information.
+          It is possible to interact with the camera/microphone and other devices, but these actions require the explicit permission of the user.
+A JavaScript-enabled page cannot secretly activate a webcam, monitor the surroundings, or send user information.
         </li>
         <li>
-          The JavaScript on one page may not access the code on the other if the pages are on separate domains, protocols, or port.
+          The JavaScript on one page may not access the code on the other if the pages are on separate domains, protocols, or ports.
         </li>
         <li>
-          JavaScript can easily communicate over the net to the server where the current page came from.
-But its ability to receive data from other sites/domains is crippled.
-Though possible, it requires explicit agreement (expressed in HTTP headers) from the remote side.
+          JavaScript can easily communicate over the internet with the server generating the current page.
+Despite this, its ability to receive data from other sites/domains is severely limited.
+The remote side must, however, express its acceptance using HTTP headers, regardless of whether it is possible.
         </li>
       </ol>
     </div>